ucldc/ingest_deploy/README.md

 #### 3.4. <a name="harvestnuxpreview">Harvest preview image, also used for thumbnails</a>

-This process will hit the URL referenced in `isShownAt` in the CouchDB record to derive a small preview image (used for the object landing page); that preview image is also used for thumbnails in search/browse and related item results.
+This process will hit the URL referenced in `isShownBy` in the CouchDB record to derive a small preview image (used for the object landing page); that preview image is also used for thumbnails in search/browse and related item results.

 * From the Collection Registry, select `Queue image harvest`
 * You should then get feedback message verifying that the collections have been queued